c0ded00d1e12/ecen224/_labs/image.md

 ## Objectives

-- Experiment with `printf` a bit and different data types
+- Gain experience with manipulating bytes in C by modifying image files.
+- Learn the structure of a multi-file C program (.h and .c files)
-- Compilation of a program by using `gcc`
+- Get more practice with compilation of a program by using `gcc`

 ## Overview